realar-project/realar/README.md

 `box`.
 Reactive value marker.
 Each reactive value has an immutable state.
 If the immutable state will update, all React components that depend on It will refresh.

 `shared`.
-One of the primary reasons for using state manager in your application is a shared state accessing, and using shared logic between scattered React components.
+One of the primary reasons for using state manager in your application is a shared state accessing, and using shared logic between scattered React components and any place of your code.

 ### Usage